John Robic: Coaching career

 Robic served as a graduate assistant on Larry Brown's staff at the University of Kansas for two years (1986–87, 1987–88).
 While in Lawrence, he was a member of the coaching staff that led the Jayhawks to a 52-22 two-year mark and consecutive NCAA Tournaments.
-The 1986-87 squad advanced to the NCAA Sweet 16, and the 1987-88 team, dubbed "Danny Manning and The Miracles," won the NCAA championship behind the spectacular performance of the Jayhawk All-American.
+The 1986-87 squad advanced to the NCAA Sweet 16, and the 1987-88 team, dubbed "Danny Manning and The Miracles", won the NCAA championship behind the spectacular performance of the Jayhawk All-American.

 Robic served as an assistant for 11 years at Massachusetts for both John Calipari and Bruiser Flint.
 After a 10-18 mark his first season on staff, Robic helped lead the Minutemen to nine consecutive winning campaigns.
-From 1990-96, the Minutemen averaged 26 wins per year and had six-straight 20-win seasons, including two 30-victory campaigns.
+From 1990 to 1996, the Minutemen averaged 26 wins per year and had six-straight 20-win seasons, including two 30-victory campaigns.
 Mass made the NCAA Tournament Sweet 16 in 1992, Elite Eight in 1995 and Final Four in 1996.
 It was Mass' first appearance on college basketball's largest stage.
-After Calipari moved on to the NBA, Robic remained at Mass and was elevated to the associate head coach post under Flint from 1997-99.
+After Calipari moved on to the NBA, Robic remained at Mass and was elevated to the associate head coach post under Flint from 1997 to 1999.
 During his tenure at Mass, the Minutemen posted a 247-111 overall record (.690 winning percentage) and earned nine postseason tournament bids (seven NCAA, two NIT).

 Robic was hired as the head coach at Youngstown State University men's basketball team in May 1999.
 Prior to its move to the Horizon League in 2001, Youngstown State put together a tremendous year in the Mid-Continent Conference in 2000-01, Robic's second year at the helm.
 The Penguins posted a 19-11 overall mark and an 11-5 conference record.
 The 19 overall wins were the second most in 16 seasons, and the 11 league victories tied the school record for most conference wins.
 In six seasons, Robic's record was 58 wins and 113 losses for a winning percentage of 0.339.